 — Lichtenberg

-Do not try to justify or deny war and the existence of the military class: every application of rational arguments to a clearly bad case can only corrupt the mind and the heart.
+Do not try either to justify or to refute war and the existence of the military class: every application of rational arguments to something that is clearly evil can only corrupt the mind and the heart.